co-neco/co-neco.github.io/source/_posts/Study-of-C-Coding-Standards.md

 > The author of Sample2 must:
 >
 > - Call the function with unqualified nonmeber notation.
 Ensure template itself doesn't have a member function with the same name: It is essential for the template not to qualify the call to foo.
-> - Document the point of customization: The type T must provide an nonmember function foo that can be called with given arguments(here, none)
+> - Document the point of customization: The type T must provide an nonmember function foo that can be called with given arguments.

 **Note**: avoid providing points of customization unintentionally: put any helper functions your template uses internally into thier own nested namespace, and call them with explicit qualification to disable ADL.